 1.1 Small bank transfers below $7000 USD/approx $9500 CAD

-Wise offers bank beating rates for USD-CAD bank transfers and are regulated in both USA and Canada.
+However as you can see above, the Wise exchange rate is the mid-market rate for USD-CAD bank transfers and are regulated in both USA and Canada.

 Something else we really like, is that you can get up to date rates through the Wise calculator (opens new tab) you can see the fees you pay without signing up.